azurecitadel/arc-for-kubernetes/01-app-setup/README.md

 ALTER ROLE db_datawriter ADD MEMBER [...];
 ```

 5. If you haven't already, then also deploy the [Application Schema](../scripts/schema.sql).
-It is included in the "Next Steps" output above
+It is included in the **Next Steps** output above

 # Troubleshooting